kmill/bignum.js/README.md

 An integer (`Z`) is an immutable object wrapping an `N` and a sign (1 or -1; we use the convention that 0 is positive).

+Methods:
+- `z.toString(base)` returns a string representation of the integer in a given base (defaults to base 10).
+- `z.toPrecision(digs)` returns a scientific notation representation of the integer with the given number of digits (defaults to 16 digits).

 ## Rationals

 A rational (`Q`) is an immutable object wrapping a pair of integers,